mikayelgr/WinTCacheMulti/README.md

 ...
 ```

-This error helped me to make the assumption that `CLSID_LocalThumbnailCache` is only designed to be accessed
+This error helped me to assume that `CLSID_LocalThumbnailCache` is only designed to be accessed
 from [single-thread apartments](https://learn.microsoft.com/en-us/windows/win32/com/single-threaded-apartments) (STAs) and
 that any subsequent requests to access the cache from multiple threads will be left unfulfilled.
 In turn, this might imply
-that this mechanism has been put into place to prevent any sort of file corruption whihc might occur when writing to the
+that this mechanism has been put into place to prevent any sort of file corruption that might occur when writing to the
 thumbnail cache from different threads, which led me to believe that Windows creates exclusive file locks when interacting
 with the local thumbnail cache.
 This was evident from the similar performance benchmarks of the single-threaded and multithreaded approaches.

 ## Benchmarks

-In order to understand the difference in performance (and whether there _actually was_ any difference),
+To understand the difference in performance (and whether there _actually was_ any difference),
-I ran through a suite of 2 benchmarks, one for testing the **singlethreaded** performance and the other
+I ran through a suite of 2 benchmarks, one for testing the **single-threaded** performance and the other
 one for **multithreaded**.
 Check out [xthread.rs](./benches/xthread.rs).
 The benchmarks have been performed on a Lenovo
 ThinkPad P14s 2nd generation laptop with the following specifications: